udacity/devops-intro-project/README.md

 From the packer-templates directory on your local machine:

 * run `packer build -only=virtualbox-iso application-server.json`.
-You may see various timeouts and errors:
+You may see various timeouts and errors, as shown below.
+If you do, retry the command until the ISO download succeeds:

 ```
 read: operation timed out